 How to complain to your energy supplier

-If you need to make a complaint to your energy supplier, this guide will help you through the process and get your complaint resolved.
+It could be a dispute over your bills, or maybe you've received poor customer service.
+If you need to make a complaint to your energy supplier, our guide will help you through the process.

 Once you have spoken to the customer service agent and explained the problem, make a record of the time and date of the call and also the name of the person you spoke to.

 Sending your letter of complaint by recorded delivery will allow you to track the letter and prove it was sent, using the receipt.

 What if the complaint is still unresolved?

 Your complaint should be escalated through the company in accordance to its complaints-handling procedure.
 Details should be on its website.

 If the supplier has not resolved your complaint after eight weeks, or if, after your call, letters and follow-up conversations, you are still not satisfied with how your complaint was handled, you should take it to the energy ombudsman.

 The ombudsman service is free to use and independent of gas and electricity suppliers, and of the regulator Ofgem.